YuShuanHsieh/trello-transform/README.md

 ## Description

-Small project for transform json file exported from trello to customized output.
+Simple project for transform json file exported from trello to customized output.

 ## Why use it